AntonRomankovSetronica/barrage-school-ecatalog/README.md

 * For this task you will need to create a new branch `TASK-1` and to do following things:
     * Read carefully everything you have in `src/main/**` and `*.gradle` and try to understand.
-      Everywhere you have any doubts or questions on what is going on - leave a text comment right in code, e.g:
+      Everywhere you have any doubts or questions on what is going on - leave a text comment right in the code, e.g:
       ```java
       public static void main(String[] args) {
           // Wtf is this?
 Magic?
           SpringApplication.run(ECatalogApplication.class, args);
       }
       ```
-    * Implement a search
+    * Implement following search
       API - [ProductController::searchProducts](src/main/java/net/barrage/school/java/ecatalog/web/ProductController.java)
       ```
       http://localhost:8080/e-catalog/api/v1/products/search?q=text